 Hamsa has its abode in the (heart) middle of the body of all living creatures.

-It is the supreme truth and the real existence.
+It is the supreme truth and real existence.
 It is the Maha Vakya (supreme text) sanctioned by Vedas.
 Hamsa alone transcends the transcendent Brahman.
 Hamsa is Rudra Himself.
 Hamsa alone is Maheswara standing amidst all the gods.
 Hamsa alone is the Varna (type or class) from Prithvi (earth) to Siva.
-Hamsa alone is the fifty one alphabets of Sanskrit.
+Hamsa alone is the fifty-one alphabets of Sanskrit.